-Except for the Althorized Use, all commercial use of this document is prohibited.
-You are not permitted to view, download, modify, copy, distribute, transmit, store, reproduce or otherwise use, publish, dicense, transfer, sell or create derivative works (in whatever format) from this document or any information obtained from this document otherwise than for the Authorized Use or for personal, academic or other non-commercial purposes.
+The use of these materials in the establishment or operation of a project in a Verra certification program is permissible ("Authorized Use").
+All other commercial use of these materials is prohibited.
+Without limiting the generality of the toregoing, viewing, downloading, modifying, copying, distributing, transmitting, storing, reproducing, or otherwise using, publishing, licensing, transferring, selling, or creating derivative works (in whatever format) from this document or any information obtained from this document other than for the Authorized Use or for personal, academic, or other non-commercial purposes is prohibited.

-All copyright and other proprietary notices contained in this document must be retained on any copy that you make.
-All other rights of the copyright owner not expressly dealt with above are reserved.
+All copyright and other proprietary notices contained in this document must be retained on any copies made under the Authorized Use.
+All other rights of the copyright owner not expressly addressed above are reserved.

-No representation, warranty or guarantee express or implied is made in this document.
-No representation, warranty or guarantee express or implied is made that the information provided is accurate, current or complete.
-Whilst care is taken in the collection and provision of this information, Verra and its officers, employees, agents, advisers and sponsors will not be liable for any errors, omissions, misstatements or mistakes in any information or damages resulting from the use of this information or any decision made, or action taken in reliance on this information.
+No representation, warranty, or guarantee express or implied is made in this document.
+No representation, warranty, or guarantee express or implied is made that the information provided is accurate, current, or complete.
+While care is taken in the collection and provision of this information, Verra and its officers, employees, agents, advisers, and sponsors will not be liable for any errors, omissions, misstatements, or mistakes in any information or damages resulting from the use of this information, or any decision made or action taken in reliance on this information.